Onur232/Rs232-Parser/README.md

 # Rs232-Parser
-A project to parse incoming Rs232 messages
+A standalone java project to parse incoming Rs232 messagesfrom a hardware.